-In addition to evaluating linear anatomical distances, we quantified how accurately PAL-Net reproduces clinically relevant anatomical angles defined by \parencite{de2010accuracy, gibelli_are_2018} (see Table \ref{tab:angular_accuracy}).
-This table provides a comparison of the intra-observer variability and prediction accuracy for the anatomical angles, offering further insight into the accuracy and reliability of the predicted landmarks.
+In addition to evaluating linear anatomical distances, we quantified how accurately PAL-Net reproduces clinically relevant anatomical angles defined by \citep{de2010accuracy, gibelli_are_2018} (see Table \ref{tab:angular_accuracy}).
+This table compares intra-observer variability and prediction accuracy for the anatomical angles, providing further insight into the accuracy and reliability of the predicted landmarks.
 Across nine standard angles, the mean absolute error was 1.28°, corresponding to just a 2.1 \% deviation from average anatomical values.
-Most midline and transverse angles—for example, (T)R-(Prn)-(T)L and (N)-(Prn)-(Pg) —showed errors below 1°, reflecting consistent performance in regions critical to facial symmetry.
-Larger deviations appeared in measures involving more complex mandibular contours, notably (Go)R–(Pg)–(Go)L (2.86°, 4 \% relative error) and (Sn)–(N)–(Prn) (1.44°, 8 \% relative error), likely due to inherent anatomical variability at these landmarks.
+Most midline and transverse angles, for example, (T)R-(Prn)-(T)L and (N)-(Prn)-(Pg) , showed errors below 1°, reflecting consistent performance in regions critical to facial symmetry.
+Larger deviations appeared in measures involving more complex mandibular contours, notably (Go)R–(Pg)–(Go)L (2.86°, 4\% relative error) and (Sn)–(N)–(Prn) (1.44°, 8\% relative error), likely due to inherent anatomical variability at these landmarks.
 Overall, PAL-Net’s angular accuracy closely approaches expert manual annotations and remains within accepted clinical tolerances for the majority of key anthropometric parameters, further supporting its use for automated, high-throughput 3D facial landmarking in both research and clinical workflows.

-To evaluate whether prediction accuracy varied across facial regions, a Bland–Altman analysis was performed separately for midline, left, and right landmarks (Figure \ref{fig:baldman}).
-In all three regions, the mean difference between predicted and ground-truth coordinates was close to zero, indicating the absence of systematic bias.
-Most differences fell within the 95\% limits of agreement, with no strong trend suggesting under- or over-prediction in any specific region.
-The spread of differences was slightly wider for lateral landmarks, particularly on the left side, which may reflect localized variability in mesh quality or anatomical asymmetry.
-Overall, the plots suggest consistent model behavior across facial regions, with no evidence of directional error or regional bias.